Phil Kerslake: Awards and recognition

 Kerslake has been recognised widely for his work in cancer patient support.
 In Vienna, Austria in June 2007, he won an international "Re-Building Lives Award".
 In 2011 the American Cancer Society appointed Kerslake a "Global Hero of Hope" in Florida, USA.
 In the 2014 New Year Honours, Kerslake was appointed a Member of the New Zealand Order of Merit, for services to people with cancer.

 In 2019 Kerslake received several honours.
 His Alumni Karate Club, Chidokan Karate-Do International, awarded Kerslake the rank of Shodan, 1st Degree Black Belt, on 1 February 2019.
 Having had to retire from training at purple belt in 1979 due to his cancer and treatments, the organisation took account of his more than 40 years fighting cancer since.
-Kancho Sims Sensei, 9th Degree Black Belt CKI - KNZ wrote Kerslake:"1st Degree Black Belt is awarded to Chidokan students who have displayed great perseverance and have achieved karate-do excellence ... your struggle (fighting cancer) over the forty years since is indeed a true indication of courage, perseverance and victory - perfection of character at its finest.
-Congratulations."

 On 1 August 2019 Kerslake was awarded Life Membership of the Cancer Society of New Zealand, Wellington Division Inc. 'for distinguished services to the Cancer Society.'
 A wide variety of services and collaborations were delivered over three decades from 1989.

 On 1 November 2019 Kerslake was bestowed with the honorary title Te Rangatira Toa Oranga - 'The Chief Wellbeing Warrior,' by The Aratika Cancer Trust (Rotorua).
 The title was said to be bestowed "for the many years of combating relentless cancer diagnoses and treatments with fierce determination and resilience, just as a fighting warrior should.
 "We want to thank you for giving hope to many others who have followed your advice about surviving a terminal cancer diagnosis."
 A tokotoko fitting of this office was also carved and presented to Kerslake.
 Commissioned by the Trust and "other friends" on Phil's cancer journey (i.e. NGO Leaders including the Chair of the Breast Cancer Aotearoa Coalition).
 The tokotoko was created by renowned Maori artist and carver Lewis Tamihana Gardiner (Te Arawa/Ngati Awa/Te Whanau-a-Apanui/Ngai Tahu).
 The tokotoko blessing and presentation was carried out at Te Puna a Tuhoe, Fairy Springs, Rotorua by Te Arawa-Ngati Pikiao Rangatira, Wetini Mitai-Ngatai.
 ONZM, and Aratika Cancer Trustees, on 8 November 2019.